LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/deploying-functions.md

 The **Output** renders whatever your function produces during an invocation, be it a String, JSON or an exception.
 Like the Input, the Output is not permanently saved.

 The **Logs** display any logging you have included in your function.
-It can display messages and their importance (error versus info for example) as well as additional information declared by the user.
-Once a function has been invoked, any logs will be displayed corresponding to their log-level declared inside the functions source code.
+It can display messages and their importance (error versus info for example), as well as additional information declared by the user.
+Once a function has been invoked, any logs will be displayed corresponding to their log-level declared inside the function's source code.

 ![](img/faas-invoke.png)

 ### Logging Function behavior

 The different log-levels are: debug, info, warn and error.
-All functions take a String as a log message and, as an optional parameter, objects which can be displayed when inspecting an individual log-item.
-An example for a function which is logged can be found at the [FaaS Templates](function-as-a-service-templates.html) (under "*Logging Template*").
+All functions take a string as a log message and, as an optional parameter, objects which can be displayed when inspecting an individual log item.
+An example for a function which is logged can be found in the [FaaS Templates](function-as-a-service-templates.html) (under "*Logging Template*").

-<div class="important">This function allows you to log sensitive information since there's no sanitation or limitations on the string you pass to the method!
-Please considerate with what is logged and don't pass any sensitive information to this function, e.g a vault secret or password!</div>
+<div class="important">This function allows you to log sensitive information, since there's no sanitation or limitations on the string you pass to the method.
+Please be considerate with what is logged and don't pass any sensitive information to this function, e.g a vault secret or password.</div>

 The template for the logging functions is as follows: